vighneshiyer/vighneshiyer.com/content/research/vlsi-flows/silicon_bringup.md

   - DRAM
 - Silicon
   - Easy swapping of different chips as they inevitably die or have different margins during testing
+- Pre-tapeout prototyping
+  - Putting a partial design on one large FPGA and the bringup platform on another smaller FPGA is an important use case

 ## Bringup System Architecture and IOs